 After the weekend there’s been amazing stories of lives impacted and blessed at Youth Councils.
 Facebook and Instagram posts, emails from Corps Officers….God showed up as usual and blessed us beyond our imagination.
 Teens coming back from YC for the first time totally excited, asking about becoming a soldier, getting more involved in the Corps.
 Praise God for the work He does through us as we serve Him.

-Emblems of the Month (JUNE)
+Emblem of the Month (September)